Established 1884

 Why is Roanoke Virginia called Roanoke?

-The name Roanoke derives from the Powhatan Native American term "rawranock," which referred to polished white shell beads used as currency by the Powhatan Confederacy.
-The name was applied to the area by early European settlers and has no connection to the Lost Colony of Roanoke Island, which is located more than 350 miles away on the Outer Banks of North Carolina.
+The name derives from the Powhatan Native American term "rawranock," which identified polished white shell beads used as trading currency.
+Early valley settlers adopted the title; it carries no geographic or historical relationship to the Lost Colony of Roanoke Island on the North Carolina coastline.

 What was Roanoke Virginia called before it was Roanoke?